embergen/embergen.github.io/content/post/2025-01-23-roc-curve/index.md

 ```

 The dotted line in the center represents a model that just randomly guesses.
 So what does this ROC model actually tell us?
-* We calculate the area under the ROC curve (AUC metric).
+* We calculate the area under the ROC curve (AUC).
 Scores range from 0 to 1 with 1 being the best.
+If the AUC is 0.5, it means the model is no better than a random guess.
 * When the ROC curve is above the dotted line, it means the model is better than just randomly guessing.

 ```python